This blog is the second in the FlexDeploy Loves OIC blog series:

 Once updated, save the file to the /home/oracle directory.

-We need to change an input on the importIntegration workflow to utilize the connection plan created.
+We need to change an input on the importIntegration operation to utilize the connection plan created.
 Open the importIntegration workflow and create a copy so we can change it.
 Click on the operation and change the input as follows.
 Make sure to activate the changes.

 This is an image of the connection properties in the Development OIC instance that shows the TLS Version of TLSv1.1.